rsdoiel/antenna/food.md

 date: 2024-10-16, from: Bon Appetet

-"When you’re living communally, everybody has responsibility and power.”
+“When you’re living communally, everybody has responsibility and power.”

 <br>